mirzanahal/mirzanahal.github.io/_projects/3_project.md

     <b>Figure 1.</b> <b>Overview of the proposed method.</b>
    a) The WSIs are segmented into 256 × 256 patches at 20X magnification, followed by embedding extraction via a pre-trained ViT.
 Subsequently, these embeddings are inputted into the Snuffy for patch and WSI classification. (b) The connectivity matrix illustrates the Snuffy attention spar- sity patterns, with Class-related Global Attentions, highlighted in darker colors either vertical or horizontal (the darker the more important), Diagonal Attentions depicted with pink, and Random Global Attentions shown in the lightest pink.
 </div>

+### The Proof: Universal Approximation

+My core theoretical contribution was demonstrating that our sparse transformer serves as a **universal approximator** for sequence-to-sequence functions.

+To satisfy the necessary mathematical criteria, we had to demonstrate the existence of a Hamiltonian path in the graph corresponding to the union of our Snuffy sparsity patterns.
+Drawing on graph theory (specifically, that a graph where the maximum independent set is less than or equal to its chromatic number has a Hamiltonian cycle), we proved that covering half of the patches in all layers satisfies these properties and leads to the formation of a Hamiltonian path.

+I modeled this observation as a generalized version of the **coupon collector problem**, where the goal is to collect half of the "coupons" (patches) in a uniform group setting.

+Ultimately, the proof establishes that our transformer does not necessitate Ω̃(n) layers as suggested in previous studies.
+Instead, it requires only **O(n log 2 / λ_r)** layers to ensure universal approximation with high probability, achieving the most stringent probabilistic limit of the layer count to date.

 ### Impact and Results